cheng-alvin/jas/CONTRIBUTING.md

 contributors.

 > If you do contribute some code and **do not wish** to look after it long-term as a maintainer (Which is 100% okay)
-> you may drop support for it at anytime, just drop a email to eventide1029@gmail.com and I (Alvin) will be keen to do my best to look after it.
+> you may drop support for it at anytime, just drop a email to eventide1029@gmail.com someone else would be keen t o look after it!

 #### Becoming a maintainer
 Becoming a maintainer is easy!
 Everyone can do it!
 It's a great way to contribute to the community and help out